SRSG-Workshops/spreadsheets/setup.md

 LibreOffice, Gnumeric, OpenOffice.org, Google Spreadsheets.
 Commands may differ a bit between programs, but the general ideas for thinking about spreadsheets are the same.

-For this lesson, if you don't have a spreadsheet program already, you can use a free and open source tool LibreOffice as it can open Excel spreadsheets, which is the format of the data we will work with during the lesson.
+For this lesson, if you do not have a spreadsheet program already, you can use a free and open source tool LibreOffice as it can open Excel spreadsheets, which is the format of the data we will work with during the lesson.

 ### Windows

 - Download the Installer
   - Install LibreOffice by going to [the installation page](https://www.libreoffice.org/download/libreoffice-fresh/).
 The version for Windows should automatically be selected.
 Click Download Version X.X.X (whichever is the most recent version).
-You will go to a page that asks about a donation, but you don't need to make one.
+You will go to a page that asks about a donation, but you do not need to make one.
 Your download should begin automatically.
 - Install LibreOffice
 - Once the installer is downloaded, double click on it and LibreOffice should install.

 ### Mac OS X

 - Download the Installer
   - Install LibreOffice by going to [the installation page](https://www.libreoffice.org/download/libreoffice-fresh/).
 The version for Mac should automatically be selected.
 Click Download Version X.X.X (whichever is the most recent version).
-You will go to a page that asks about a donation, but you don't need to make one.
+You will go to a page that asks about a donation, but you do not need to make one.
 Your download should begin automatically.
 - Install LibreOffice
 - Once the installer is downloaded, double click on it and LibreOffice should install.

 ### Linux

 - Download the Installer
   - Install LibreOffice by going to [the installation page](https://www.libreoffice.org/download/libreoffice-fresh/).
 The version for Linux should automatically be selected.
 Click Download Version X.X.X (whichever is the most recent version).
-You will go to a page that asks about a donation, but you don't need to make one.
+You will go to a page that asks about a donation, but you do not need to make one.
 Your download should begin automatically.
 - Install LibreOffice
 - Once the installer is downloaded, double click on it and LibreOffice should install.